HR-CMGT/MGDD-unity/README.md

 ### Finishing the game
 Open the [code snippets page](./snippets.md) and try to add some or all of the following functionality:

+- Add a particle system component to make smoke emit from the space ships
 - If an enemy leaves the screen on the left side, place it back on the right side.
+- If an enemy is destroyed, create a new one
 - Switch to the new level once your score is 1000.
 - Make the space background scroll.
 - Keep adding asteroids to the right side of the screen, remove them when they leave the screen.